 NOTE: The "Rotation" signal is to be used only by a specially designed fan with rotation signal.
-The Rotations per Minute (RPM) can be monitored using ASUS PC Probe or Intel LDCM Utility.
-The Rotation signal is not supported by F_FAN.
+The Rotations per Minute (RPM) can be monitored using ASUS PC Probe (see 6.
+SOFTWARE REFERENCE) or Intel LDCM Utility.

 WARNING!
 The CPU and/or motherboard will overheat if there is no airflow across the CPU and onboard heatsinks.
 Damage may occur to the motherboard and/or the CPU fan if these pins are incorrectly used.
 These are not jumpers, do not place jumper caps over these pins.